River Tame, West Midlands

 The River Tame is a river in the West Midlands of England, and one of the principal tributaries of the River Trent.
-The Tame is about 95 km long from the source at Oldbury to its confluence with the Trent near Alrewas, but the main river length of the entire catchment, i.e. the Tame and its main tributaries, is about 285 km.
+The Tame is about 95 km long from the source at Oldbury to its confluence with the Trent near Alrewas, but the main river length of the entire catchment, i.e., the Tame and its main tributaries, is about 285 km.

 It forms part of the Severn-Trent flyway, a route used by migratory birds to cross Great Britain.

 Etymology

 The name derives from the Celtic language, although it may have even earlier roots.
-It is usually thought to mean "dark", by analogy with the Sanskrit word tamas meaning darkness.
+It is usually thought to mean "dark", by analogy with the Sanskrit word tamas meaning darkness (cognate with "tamsus" in Lithuanian meaning "dark").
 Other possibilities are "slow-moving" or "flowing", although the precise meaning is uncertain.
 The name is shared with the River Tame, Greater Manchester, and it is likely that the River Thame, the River Thames, the River Teme, the River Team, and the River Tamar all share the derivation.